 handbrakecli.exe -i "source_file_name" -o "target_file_name"

-That’s it!
-You should be able to upload the encoded version of the video on Twitter without getting the error “Your media file could not be processed.”
+This makes the media file compatible with Twitter, assuming that the other requirements are met.
+You should now be able to upload the encoded video on Twitter without getting the error “Your media file could not be processed.”